Canberra: Sustainability and the environment

-Floriade is held in Commonwealth Park every spring.
-It is the largest flower festival in the Southern Hemisphere, employing and encouraging environmental practises, including the use of green energy.

 The average Canberran was responsible for 13.7 tonnes of greenhouse gases in 2005.
 In 2012, the ACT Government legislated greenhouse gas targets to reduce its emissions by 40 per cent from 1990 levels by 2020, 80 per cent by 2050, with no net emissions by 2060.
 The government announced in 2013 a target for 90% of electricity consumed in the ACT to be supplied from renewable sources by 2020, and in 2016 set an ambitious target of 100% by 2020.
+Canberra achieved 100% renewable electricity in 2020 and the ACT Government committed in 2024 to Canberra using 100% renewable energy in 2045.

 In 1996, Canberra became the first city in the world to set a vision of no waste, proposing an ambitious target of 2010 for completion.
 The strategy aimed to achieve a waste-free society by 2010, through the combined efforts of industry, government and community.
 By early 2010, it was apparent that though it had reduced waste going to landfill, the ACT initiative's original 2010 target for absolutely zero landfill waste would be delayed or revised to meet the reality.

 Plastic bags made of polyethylene polymer with a thickness of less than 35 μm were banned from retail distribution in the ACT from November 2011.
 The ban was introduced by the ACT Government in an effort to make Canberra more sustainable.

 Of all waste produced in the ACT, 75 per cent is recycled.
 Average household food waste in the ACT remains above the Australian average, costing an average $641 per household per annum.

-Canberra's annual Floriade festival features a large display of flowers every Spring in Commonwealth Park.
-The organisers of the event have a strong environmental standpoint, promoting and using green energy, "green catering", sustainable paper, the conservation and saving of water.
-The event is also smoke-free.